-During the execution of an interrupt subroutine, other interrupt acknowledge signals are held until the "RETI" instruction is executed or the EMI bit and the related interrupt control bit are set to "1" (if the stack is not full).
+During the execution of an interrupt subroutine, other interrupt acknowledge signals are held until the "RETI" instruction is executed or the EMI bit and the related interrupt control bit are set to 1 (if the stack is not full).
 To return from the interrupt subroutine, "RET" or "RETI" may be invoked.
 RETI will set the EMI bit to enable an interrupt service, but RET will not.

 Interrupts, occurring in the interval between the rising edges of two consecutive T2 pulses, will be serviced on the latter of the two T2 pulses, if the corresponding interrupts are enabled.
 In the case of simultaneous requests the following table shows the priority that is applied.
-These can be masked by resetting the EMIbit.
+These can be masked by resetting the EMI bit.

 No. Interrupt Source Priority Vector

-а USB interrupt 1 04H
+а External Interrupt 1 04H

-b Timer/Event Counter 0 overflow 2 08H
+b Timer/Event Counter 0 Overflow 2 H80

-С Timer/Event Counter 1 overflow 3 0CH
+С Timer/Event Counter 1 Overflow 3 0CH

-The Timer/Event Counter 0/1 interrupt request flag (T0F/T1F), USB interrupt request flag (USBF), enable Timer/Event Counter 0/1 interrupt bit (ET0I/ET1I), enable USB interrupt bit (EUI) and enable master interrupt bit (EMI) constitute an interrupt control register (INTC) which is located at 0BH in the data memory.
-EMI, EUI, ETI are used to control the enabling/disabling of interrupts.
+The Timer/Event Counter 0/1 interrupt request flag (T0F/T1F), external interrupt request flag (EIF), enable Timer/Event Counter 0/1 interrupt bit (ET0I/ET1I), enable external interrupt bit (EEI) and enable master interrupt bit (EMI) constitute an interrupt control register (INTC) which is located at 0BH in the data memory.
+EMI, EEI, ET0I and ET1I are used to control the enabling or disabling of interrupts.
 These bits prevent the requested interrupt from being serviced.
-Once the interrupt request flags (TF, USBF) are set, they will remain in the INTC register until the interrupts are serviced or cleared by a software instruction.
+Once the interrupt request flags (T0F, T1F, EIF) are set, they will remain in the INTC register until the interrupts are serviced or cleared by a software instruction.

 It is recommended that a program does not use the "CALL subroutine" within the interrupt subroutine.
 Interrupts often occur in an unpredictable manner or need to be serviced immediately in some applications.
-If only one stack is left and enabling the interrupt is not well controlled, the original control sequence will be damaged once the "CALL" operates in the interrupt subroutine.
+If only one stack is left and enabling the interrupt is not well controlled, the original control sequence will be damaged once the "CALL" operates in the interrupt subrouting